Nqdoanh167/AutoTask/README.md

 ## Getting Started

-1. Clone this project
+1. Clone this project `git clone https://gitlab.com/smaxai/smaxapp_action/fe.git`
+2. Switch to the repo folder `cd smaxapp_action/fe`
-2. Create your own branch from `develop` branch by run `git checkout -b your-branch-name`
+3. Create your own branch from `develop` branch by run `git checkout -b your-branch-name`
-3. Run `npm install`
+4. Run `npm install` to install all dependencies
-4. Run `npm start`
+5. Run `npm start` to start the project
-5. Open `http://localhost:4200/` in your browser
+6. Open `http://localhost:4200/` in your browser

 ## Development rules